 top of page

 The four Kepler-Motetten, commissioned by the University of Tübingen, Germany, turn Kepler’s metaphorical chorus of planets into a score for the vocal sextet, Gesualdo Six; the anthem, The Ordinances of Heaven, celebrated the opening of Ely Cathedral’s 2019 Science Festival; Starfruit for narrator and sextet was commissioned for the 2019 King’s Lynn Festival and tells the story of the ‘big bang’ and the early universe up to the formation of stars.
-A new piece for the countertenor, Iestyn Davies and the Britten Sinfonia, A World in the Moone, was due for premiere this summer at London’s Wigmore Hall.
+A cantata for the countertenor, Iestyn Davies and the Britten Sinfonia, A World in the Moone, was due for premiere in 2020 and is currently awaiting a post-pandemic premiere.

 A number of his works, including the opera, Kepler’s Trial, set his own words, but his song cycles have also found inspiration in the contemporary poetry of Don Paterson (White Shadow), and in the early twentieth-century texts of poet-composer Ivor Gurney (Equal Mistress) and Wilfred Owen (SHEER, commissioned by the Wilfred Owen Society to mark the centenary of the poet’s death in 2018).
 The cycle, Six Songs to Orpheus, written for tenor, Andrew Kennedy, sets texts by poets connected with the output of Benjamin Britten to form a commentary on the relationships between word and music, poet and composer.